Education in Białystok: University of Białystok

-The University of Bialystok was created under the Act of Sejm of the Republic of Poland on June 19, 1997 from the Branch of Warsaw University after 29 years of its existence.
+The University of Białystok was created under the Act of Sejm of the Republic of Poland on June 19, 1997 from the Branch of Warsaw University after 29 years of its existence.
 The academic potential and scope of the new University’s activities have contributed to its present position as one of the biggest and most important academic centers in the Northern Eastern Poland.
 Though now an independent academic center, The University of Bialystok still maintains scientific and personal connections with Warsaw University.